← Back to all tools

 How to Get Started

 Pull up your most recent quarterly P&L and balance sheet.
 Enter revenue, COGS, OpEx, current assets, current liabilities, total assets, total liabilities, equity, and total headcount into the form.
 The report is generated in under a minute.
 To unlock the full peer comparison tier and CFO recommendations for your weakest ratios, enter your email — no account creation required.
 Run the analysis quarterly as part of your standard finance cadence so trend lines are visible to you before they are visible to lenders, investors, or board members.
-The tool works best paired with the Budget Variance Report (which catches drift in real time) and the Fundraise Readiness Score (which tracks the investor-side metrics the Financial Analysis Report only partially covers).
 For lenders and senior debt providers, run the analysis two months before any application — understanding your current ratio, debt-to-equity, and coverage position in advance gives you time to address gaps before the underwriting memo reaches a credit committee.

 Financial Analysis Report